GetShortstack/docs/docs/README.md

 ### This doc

-will go over the core features of Shortstack by building a sign up form that texts you everytime someone signs up.
+will go over the core features of Brev by building a sign up form that texts you everytime someone signs up.

 **7 steps, eta: 10 min**